 - You can also observe the hygiene at the street stall you are considering.
 In many cases, you can see your plate being made and if it’s not up to your standards, it is not worth the risk.

 - Be observant of the vessels they use.
 If you see them wash the bowls or plates in tap water and they are still wet when putting your food in it, maybe this isn’t the street stall for you.
 For this very reason, “banh mi” (Vietnamese sandwich) is one the safest street stall foods you can eat because there are no vessels or utensils involved!

-- If you really want to eat street food during your time in Vietnam, reviews from other travelers may be a good source – if many people go to a particular establishment and none of them have become ill, you may get lucky as well!
+- If you really want to eat street-food during your time in Vietnam, reviews from other travelers may be a good source – if many people go to a particular establishment and none of them has become ill, you may get lucky as well!

 Ho Chi Minh City is not overly polluted but you can still feel the difference in air quality when compared to other cities around the world.
 Protection against air pollution is a must when your body simply isn’t accustomed to it.

 - If you are spending a lot of time on a bike, you may want to don a mask to protect against dust and pollution.
 This is useful if you are going to spend several hours on a bike on a regular basis such as long rides across the country.
 For shorter bike rides like on any of the tours offered by XO Tours, you will be just fine without one.